WASP3D/UDTSDK/README.md

-Wasp3D UDT SDK demonstrates how users can modify UDT data

-# UDT SampleApp
+# UDT Sample App
-### UDT SampleApp is a winform application through which we can add, delete and upate data in UDT.
+### UDT Sample App is a winform application through which we can add, delete and upate data in UDT.

 - First of all, you need to import udt (**SampleUDT.udt**) in UDT.
-- SampleUDT contains two table which name is Category Table and Data Table.Category Table and Data Table both has two field which name is :
+- SampleUDT contains two table -> Category Table and Data Table.Category Table and Data Table both has two field :
     - Text
     - Details
-- After opening SampleUDT in UDT you can see like below table.

 ## Category Table (Parent Table)